WordPress/gutenberg/packages/core-data/README.md

 }
 ```

-### Interacting with the entity
+### Interacting with entity records

-What follows is the list of properties that enable consumers to work with entities by leveraging the existing utilities.
+Entity records are unique.
+For entities that are collections, it's assumed that each record has an `id` property which serves as an identifier to manage it.
+If the entity defines a `key`, that property would be used as its identifier instead of the assumed `id`.

 #### name